Wage growth slows to worst rate since 2008 crisis: UN

 Consistent with recent trends, the report also highlighted substantial differences between high-income and developing countries.

-In what the ILO calls "emerging and developing G20 economies", wages have almost trippled in the last 20 years, including 4.3-per cent-growth last year.
+In what the ILO calls "emerging and developing G-20 economies", wages have almost tripled in the last 20 years, including 4.3 per cent growth last year.

-But in advanced G20 nations, wages have risen by a meagre nine percent over the past two decades and basically flatlined in 2017, with a rise of just 0.04 per cent.
+But in advanced G-20 nations, wages have risen by a meagre 9 per cent over the past two decades and basically flatlined in 2017, with a rise of just 0.04 per cent.

 Those figures, against the backdrop of rising economic growth and falling unemployment in high-income countries is "puzzling", ILO director-general Guy Ryder said in a statement.